Anurag199512/incubyte_assignment/README.md

 ## Assumptions Made

 1. Only one dynamic delimiter will be provided in input in addition to the "\n".
-2. Length of delimiter is always 1.
+2. Length of dynamic delimiter is always 1.
 For ex we cannot have a delimiter such "--", "++", "###" etc.
-3. If while provided dynamic delimiter input is not given in the specified format then output returned will be 0.
+3. If while providing dynamic delimiter input is not given in the specified format then output returned will be 0.